-As of the end of the current fiscal year, the Town's general fund reported ending fund balances of \$640,992, an increase of \$39,421 in comparison with the prior year. \$636,665 of this total amount constitutes unassigned fund balance, which is available for spending at the Town's discretion.
-The remainder of fund balance is restricted to indicate that it is not available for new spending because it has already been restricted by the Town's note payable.
+As of the end of the current fiscal year, the Town's general fund reported ending fund balances of \$745,342. \$734,132 of this total amount constitutes unassigned fund balance, which is available for spending at the Town's discretion.

-The fund balance of the Town's general fund increased by \$39,421.
+The fund balance of the Town's general fund increased by \$123,175.
 Activity during the current fiscal year included the following key components:

-- Total general fund revenues decreased by \$70,786 mainly due to a decline in tax revenues. - The general fund expenditures decreased by \$99,138 due to a decrease in capital outlay. - The general fund also included other financing sources of \$18,057, which are transfers from the proprietary fund.
+- Total general fund revenues increased by \$210,051 mainly due to grants received for Civic Center renovations and park improvements. - The general fund expenditures increased by \$78,664 due to an increase in capital outlay related to the grants above which were offset by a decrease in the maintenance department.
+The decrease was largely due to significant road maintenance performed in 2017. - The general fund also included other financing sources of \$26,846, which are transfers from the proprietary fund.